-- What criteria did you use to select material (e.g. date range)?
+- What criteria did you use to select material (e.g., date range)?

 Interviews or focus groups

-Describe where, when and how the interviews were conducted.
+Describe where, when, and how the interviews were conducted.

 - How did you find and select participants?

-- How many people took part?
+- How many participants took part?

-- How long were the interviews and how were they recorded?
+- How were they recorded?

-- How did you record your data (e.g. audiovisual recordings, note-taking)?
+- How did you record your data (e.g., audiovisual recordings, note-taking)?